Amri91/route-v/readme.md

 ```

 ## Description
-This package lets you version your functions (e.g. middlewares).
-Tested on Koa but should work for Express and other frameworks.
+Tiny and flexible route versioning library.

 ## Default behavior
-Uses the regex v(\d+.\d+.\d+) to get the version from the url and expects functions to look like Koa or Express middlewares.
+Gets the version from URL and expects functions to look like Koa, or Express middlewares.
 Check the config section below to change this behavior.

 ## Usage